 Great Blue Heron

-According to the Chesapeake Bay Program’s website, great blue herons live in colonies called rookeries.
+Great blue herons live in colonies called rookeries.
 These tall, bluish-gray wading birds have long, pointed bills and graceful, S-shaped necks.
-They live year-round in marshes and wetlands throughout the Chesapeake Bay region and are also found on freshwater lakes, ponds and impoundmen...Learn More
+They live year-round in marshes and wetlands throughout the Chesapeake Bay region and are also found on freshwater lakes, ponds and impoundments.Learn More

-Like the Conservancy’s osprey and peregrine falcon cams, this latest wildlife webcam launched in 2016, gives you an up close and personal look at the daily lives of an iconic species of the Chesapeake.
+Like the Conservancy’s osprey and peregrine falcon cams, the great blue heron cam gives you an up close and personal look at the daily lives of an iconic species of the Chesapeake.
 Great Blue Heron cam takes you inside a great blue heron rookery (colony) located on Maryland’s Eastern Shore.

 In February 2016, a private homeowner contacted the Chesapeake Conservancy expressing an interest in sharing the rookery located on their property with the world via a webcam.
 For the last ten years, the property has been home to between 10 and 12 nests, and as many as 50 herons, 100 feet off the ground in loblolly pine trees.